Elldria/Scraping/README.md

 # Scraping
-Just a buncch of small projects in a hope to save myself money and to learn as as I go.
+Just a bunch of small projects in a hope to save myself money and to learn as as I go.